 The results of the simulations application for each task and a discussion of PST performance are presented in this section.
-Figures 1 to 8 represented in this section, are screenshots from PhETTM Interactive Simulations, University of Colorado Boulder.
+Figures 1 to 8, shown in this section, are screenshots from the PhETTM Interactive Simulations of the University of Colorado Boulder.

-5.1 Task A. Characteristics of crust
+5.1 Task A - characteristics of crust

-In task A1, PST had to explore different crust conditions, such as density, temperature and thickness, and classify three statements (A1.1., A1.2. and A1.3.) as "true" or "false" for the study of crust characteristics.
-Another purpose of A1 tasks was to proportionate for PST a first approach to the simulator sections and toolbox and engage them in the following tasks.
+In task A1, PSTs had to explore different crust conditions, such as density, temperature and thickness, and classify three statements (A1.1., A1.2. and A1.3.) as true or false for the study of crust characteristics.
+Another purpose of the A1 tasks was to provide PSTs with a first approach to the simulator sections and toolbox and engage them in the following tasks.

-185 Regarding statement A1.1.
-"Oceanic crust is denser than continental crust", PST should use the density meter in the toolbox to compare both crusts' density, as shown in figure 1.
-That exercise should allow them to perceive that oceanic crust density is higher than the continental crust.
+Regarding statement A1.1., i.e. "Oceanic crust is denser than continental crust", PSTs could use the density meter in the toolbox to compare the density of both crusts, as shown in Fig. 1.
+That exercise could allow them to perceive that the oceanic crust density is higher than the continental crust.